Sensitivity study using machine learning algorithms on simulated r-mode gravitational wave signals from newborn neutron stars: Support Vector Machine

 The second MLA we trained is a support vector machine (SVM).
 This method gained popularity over the ANNs because it is based on well formulated and mathematically sound theory \citep{Bishop06a}.
 In the following paragraphs we give a brief introduction to the SVM mathematical formulation.

-We start from the data matrix $X'$ as given by equation \eqref{X'}.
-In the SVM formulation we treat the noise ft-maps, rows of $X'_1$ given by equation \eqref{X'1}, as well as the ft-maps with r-mode injections, rows of $X'_2$ given by equation \eqref{X'2}, as points in a $550$-dimensional space.
+In the SVM formulation we treat the noise ft-maps, rows of $X'_1$ as well as the ft-maps with r-mode injections, rows of $X'_2$ as points in a $d$-dimensional space.
 The idea behind the formulation of the SVM optimization problem is to find the optimal hypersurface that would separate (and hence classify) the noise points from the injection points.
 For this discussion we will need the following definitions: \\

 \textbf{Definition 1:} The distance of a point $x_i$ to a flat hypersurface $\mathcal{H} = \{ x | \langle w,x \rangle +b = 0 \}$ is given by